-- 1. the solo plus FX threshold below which the signal must fall before the FX will be changed (solo FX are changed automatically on-the-fly yet changing whilst the soloist plays a note, or the FX are still ringing, might cause clicks or other disturbances, hence we wait until the signal drops below the threshold before changing); - 2. the ramp down time for the sound files triggered via the score.
+- 1. The solo plus FX threshold ("solo note off") below which the combined signal must fall before the FX will be changed.
+Solo FX are changed automatically on-the-fly yet changing whilst the soloist plays a note, or the FX are still ringing, might cause clicks or other disturbances, hence we wait until the signal drops below the threshold before changing.
+In addition, when we change, there is first of all a ramp down, then a ramp up once the FX are changed.
+The length of this ramp is not something the user has control over but if it must be changed, edit the argument to the v-fade abstraction at the bottom of hyperboles-rtdsp.maxpat. - 2.
+The ramp down time for the sound files triggered via the score.
 The ramp starts at the point in the score where the note stops, which means that in the computer performance the sound files hang on over the rests.
 Also worth mentioning is that the computer parts' pitches in the score will generally be reflected in the sound files: they are related to the soloist's nearest pitches via proportions from the harmonic series.
-However, shorter notes are generally played back as short percussive effects; these may deviate considerably from the scored pitch.
+However, shorter notes are generally played back as short percussive effects and these may deviate considerably from the scored pitch.